FurqanSoftware/bullet/README.md

 <img src="assets/bullet.svg" height="128">

-Bullet is a fast and flexible application deploy tool built by Furqan Software and friends.
+Bullet is a fast and flexible application deploy tool built by Furqan Software.

 Complete documentation is available at https://bullettool.com/.